rust-lang/this-week-in-rust/draft/2021-03-24-this-week-in-rust.md

 # Crate of the Week

-This week's crate is [ibig](https://github.com/tczajka/ibig-rs), a crate of fast big integers.
+This week's crate is [egg](https://egraphs-good.github.io), a project using e-graphs to provide a new way to build program optimizers and synthesizers.

-Thanks to [Willi Kappler](https://users.rust-lang.org/t/crate-of-the-week/2704/889) for the suggestion!
+Thanks to [Daniel Nugent](https://users.rust-lang.org/t/crate-of-the-week/2704/891) for the suggestion!

 [Submit your suggestions and votes for next week][submit_crate]!